dtinit/data-transfer-project/distributions/README.md

 ### For running from a jar file

-Set environment variables directly in your OS (e.g. .bashrc file).
+Set environment variables directly in your OS (e.g. `.bashrc` file, or `System > Control Panel > Advanced system settings > Environment Variables` on Windows).

 ### For running via docker
 Add any secrets to your local `distributions/demo-server/env.secrets` file.
 A